 Where to Base Yourself

-Évora makes the perfect headquarters for cork exploration.
-It’s a gorgeous UNESCO World Heritage city, plus you’re surrounded by cork country.
-The Cork Museum in São Brás de Alportel (Rua Dr. José Dias Sancho, 8150-130) is fascinating, and companies like Corticeira Amorim offer factory tours that show you how tradition meets innovation.
+The Cork Museum in São Brás de Alportel (Rua Dr. José Dias Sancho, 8150-130) is a fascinating stop for history lovers.
+Companies like Corticeira Amorim also offer factory tours that show you exactly how tradition meets modern innovation.

 Best Timing